magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly.md

 shield URL and review logs to identify the source of the issue.
 For details, see [Fastly troubleshooting]({{ page.baseurl }}/cloud/trouble/trouble_fastly.html#timeouts).

 Fastly can be bypassed for the Magento Admin to perform long running or bulk actions and API access to avoid 503s.

-You can update the Fastly configuration for your Magento store to [extend the time out]({{ page.baseurl }}cloud/access-acct/fastly.html#bulkaction).
+For Fastly module 1.2.22 and later, the timeout for the Magento Admin was extended to three minutes.
+You can also update the Fastly configuration for your store to [extend the Fastly timeout for the Magento Admin]({{ page.baseurl }}cloud/access-acct/fastly.html#bulkaction).

 ## Backends and Origin shields {#backend}